-When the American Revolution was over, the new United States not only had to deal with how to govern itself but also how to deal with Native Americans as the nation pushed westward.
-During this time, there were many decisions that were made that dealt with policies to keep the peace between white settlers and the Native Americans as well as dealing with other issues such as the practice of slavery and social reforms.
+When the American Revolution was over, the new United States had to deal with how to govern itself and deal with Native Americans as the nation pushed westward.
+During this time, many decisions were made that dealt with policies to keep the peace between white settlers and the Native Americans, as well as dealing with other issues such as the practice of slavery and social reforms.

-1775 – Forced to labor in the mission fields and to worship according to the missionaries’ teachings, the Indians at San Diego, California rebelled against the Spanish, burning every building and killing most of the inhabitants, including the mission’s head priest.
-Thanks to a Spanish sharpshooter, the Indians were finally driven off and the Spanish retained control of their outpost.
+1775 – Forced to labor in the mission fields and to worship according to the missionaries’ teachings, the Indians in San Diego, California, rebelled against the Spanish, burning every building and killing most of the inhabitants, including the mission’s head priest.
+Thanks to a Spanish sharpshooter, the Indians were finally driven off, and the Spanish retained control of their outpost.

-1776 – On May 25, 1776, the Continental Congress resolved that it was “highly expedient to engage Indians in service of the United Colonies,” and authorized recruiting 2,000 paid auxiliaries.
-The program was a dismal failure, as virtually every tribe refused to fight for the colonists.
+1776 – On May 25, 1776, the Continental Congress resolved that it was “highly expedient to engage Indians in service of the United Colonies” and authorized recruiting 2,000 paid auxiliaries.
+The program failed, as virtually every tribe refused to fight for the colonists.

 July 21, 1776 – Cherokee Indians attacked a settlement in western North Carolina.
 Militia forces retaliated by destroying a nearby Cherokee village.